soto-project/soto-cognito-authentication-kit/README.md

 The `name` parameter is an enum containing all challenges.
 The `responses` parameter is a dictionary of inputs to the challenge.
 The `session` parameter was included in the challenge returned to you by the authentication request.
 If the challenge is successful you will get `response.authenticated` as a response.
 If another challenge is required then you will get details of that in `response.challenged`.
 There are custom versions of the `respondToChallenge` function for new password: `respondToNewPasswordChallenge` and for Multi Factor Authentication: `respondToMFAChallenge`.

 ## Creating user pools
-There are a few settings that are required when creating your Cognito user pool, if you want to use it with the AWS Cognito Authentication library.
+There are a few settings that are required when creating your Cognito user pool, if you want to use it with the Soto Cognito Authentication library.
 Because the library uses the Admin level service calls device tracking is unavailable so ensure you set device remembering to off.
 Otherwise your refresh tokens will not work.

 When creating the app client for your user pool ensure you have 'Generate client secret' enabled.
-The AWS Cognito Authentication library automatically creates the secret hash required for user pools that have a client secret.
+The Soto Cognito Authentication library automatically creates the secret hash required for user pools that have a client secret.
 It would be sensible to take advantage of this.
 As the library is designed to work on secured backend servers it uses the Admin no SRP authorization flow to authenticate users.
 You will also need to tick 'Enable username password auth for admin APIs for authentication (ALLOW_ADMIN_USER_PASSWORD_AUTH)' to ensure authentiation works.

 For more details on AWS Cognito User Pools you can find Amazon's documentation [here](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)

 # Using with Cognito Identity Pools
-AWS Cognito Authentication can be used to interface with Amazon Cognito Federated Identities, allowing you to create temporary credentials for accessing AWS services.
+Soto Cognito Authentication can be used to interface with Amazon Cognito Federated Identities, allowing you to create temporary credentials for accessing AWS services.

 ## Configuration
-First you need to create an `AWSCognitoIdentityConfiguration` instance that stores all your configuration information for interfacing with Amazon Cognito Federated Identities and a `AWSCognitoIdentifiable` instance.
+First you need to create an `CognitoIdentityConfiguration` instance that stores all your configuration information for interfacing with Amazon Cognito Federated Identities and a `CognitoIdentifiable` instance.
 ```
-let configuration = AWSCognitoIdentityConfiguration(
+let configuration = CognitoIdentityConfiguration(
     identityPoolId: String = "eu-west-1_identitypoolid"
     identityProvider: String = "provider"
     cognitoIdentity: CognitoIdentity = CognitoIdentity(region: .euwest1)
 )
-let identifiable = AWSCognitoIdentifiable(configuration: configuration)
+let identifiable = CognitoIdentifiable(configuration: configuration)
 ```
 The `identityPoolId` you can get from "Edit Identity Pool" section of the AWS console. `cognitoIdentity` is the client used to communicate with Amazon Web Services.
-It is provided by the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift.git) library.
+It is provided by the [Soto](https://github.com/soto-project/soto.git) library.
 The `identityProvider` is whatever you setup in the AWS Cognito Identity Pool for providing authentication details.
-If you are using this in conjunction with Cognito User Pools you can use the protocol `AWSCognitoUserPoolIdentifiable` which sets up the `identityProvider` for you.
-This conforms with the `AWSCognitoAuthenticatable` protocol so can be used for user pool actions as well.

 ## Accessing credentials
 There are two steps to accessing AWS credentials.
 First you need to get an identity id and then with that identity id you can get your AWS credentials.
 This can be done with the following.